 - Australia’s public native forests, including those in nature conservation reserves and those available for wood production, are governed and managed under state or territory regulatory frameworks and management plans.

-- As at 2016, 43 million hectares (32% of Australia’s forests) were covered by management plans relating to their conservation and sustainable management.
+- As at 2021, 37.7 million hectares (28% of Australia’s forests) were covered by management plans relating to their conservation and sustainable management objectives.

 Research and development

-- Total expenditure on research and development in the forest and wood products sector declined from $144 million in 2007-08 to $86 million in 2013–14, as reported by businesses to the Australian Bureau of Statistics.
+- Total expenditure on research and development in the forest and wood products sector declined from $144 million in 2007-08 to $102 million in 2017-18, the latest year of complete data reported by businesses to the Australian Bureau of Statistics.

 Other sources of information: